Developing Web Content for Safari

 Make sure your website is compatible with Safari.

 Enhance the user experience in Safari, particularly on mobile devices.

-Make the best use of dynamically changing network bandwidth when delivering audio and video.
+Make the best use of dynamically changing network bandwidth to deliver content.

 Making It Work